istio/istio.io/_docs/reference/api/mixer/mixer-config.md

  <tr>
   <td><code>name</code></td>
   <td>string</td>
-  <td>The name of this descriptor.
+  <td>Required.
+The name of this descriptor.
 This is used to refer to this descriptor in other contexts.</td>
  </tr>
-<a name="istio.mixer.v1.config.descriptor.MetricDescriptor.display_name"></a>
+<a name="istio.mixer.v1.config.descriptor.MetricDescriptor.displayName"></a>
  <tr>
-  <td><code>display_name</code></td>
+  <td><code>displayName</code></td>
   <td>string</td>
-  <td>An optional concise name for the metric, which can be displayed in user interfaces.
+  <td>Optional.
+A concise name for the metric, which can be displayed in user interfaces.
 Use sentence case without an ending period, for example "Request count".</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MetricDescriptor.description"></a>
  <tr>
   <td><code>description</code></td>
   <td>string</td>
-  <td>An optional description of the metric, which should be used as the documentation for the metric.</td>
+  <td>Optional.
+A description of the metric, which should be used as the documentation for the metric.</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MetricDescriptor.kind"></a>
  <tr>
   <td><code>kind</code></td>
   <td><a href="#istio.mixer.v1.config.descriptor.MetricDescriptor.MetricKind">MetricKind</a></td>
-  <td>Whether the metric records instantaneous values, changes to a value, etc.</td>
+  <td>Required.
+Whether the metric records instantaneous values, changes to a value, etc.</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MetricDescriptor.value"></a>
  <tr>
   <td><code>value</code></td>
   <td><a href="#istio.mixer.v1.config.descriptor.ValueType">ValueType</a></td>
-  <td>The type of data this metric records.</td>
+  <td>Required.
+The type of data this metric records.</td>
  </tr>
 <a name="istio.mixer.v1.config.descriptor.MetricDescriptor.labels"></a>
  <tr>